 Black spot on Roses

 Late August is the right time, after flowering, to trim spent flowers from Lavender and clip the plant into neat shape.
 This will help to keep the plant in a good shape for the next year.
-The Lavender in the image left has been trimmed each year into a nice round shape and planting by a path is ideal as Lavender release scent on contact, brushing past will produce the lovely Lavender perfume.
+The Lavender, as in the image left, has been trimmed each year into a nice round shape and planting by a path is ideal as Lavender release scent on contact, brushing past will produce the lovely Lavender perfume.
 This variety 'Hidcote' is one of the hardiest of the various Lavender varieties, which can be helpful, as Lavender detest cold wet winters.

 Do not trim Lavender stoechas (French lavender) which flowers continuously, just dead head throughout the summer ideas with Lavender